m7devoo/Material/README.md

-# Material
+# Material (BottomNavigation)

-How to get a Git project into your build:
+* How to get a Git project into your build:

 Step 1.
 Add the JitPack repository to your build file Add it in your root build.gradle at the end of repositories: